electrify-RVA/electrify-rva.github.io/docs/by_the_numbers.md

 This is a lot of infrastructure for the Department of Public Utilities to maintain.

+And a lot of old records to be aware of: we can see how old the pipes are in the system.
+We can see there are **275 miles of mains that are at least 50 years old** (pre 1960s or Unknown), some much older.

+{% include charts/decades_mains_miles.html %}

+We can also see how many services there are by the decade they were installed.
+There are **8,881 services at least 50 years old**, stretching **104 miles** (see next chart).

+{% include charts/decades_services_number.html %}

+From which we can calculate the number of miles of services by their age.

+{% include charts/decades_services_miles.html %}

+In addition to age, we can also see the materials the pipes are made of.

 {% include charts/material_mains_miles.html %}

 And let's remember there are also miles of services pipes to maintain.

 {% include charts/material_services_miles.html %}